ilkersigirci/python-template/README.md

 - The pyproject.toml file is supposed to solve the build-tool dependency chicken and egg problem since pip itself can read pyproject.yoml along with the version of setuptools or wheel the project requires.
 - The pyproject.toml file was introduced in PEP-518 (2016) as a way of separating configuration of the build system from a specific, optional library (setuptools) and also enabling setuptools to install itself without already being installed.
 Subsequently PEP-621 (2020) introduces the idea that the pyproject.toml file be used for wider project configuration and PEP-660 (2021) proposes finally doing away with the need for setup.py for editable installation using pip.
 - It uses [entry points](https://setuptools.pypa.io/en/latest/userguide/entry_point.html)
+- It uses `src` layout, which is the recommended layout for python projects to avoid common [pitfalls](https://blog.ionelmc.ro/2014/05/25/python-packaging/#the-structure).

 # Install